VAZ-2101

-The VAZ-2101 "Zhiguli", commonly nicknamed "Kopeyka" (for the smallest Soviet coin, 1/100 of the Russian ruble), is a compact 4-door sedan or wagon, called small class, passenger car, model 1 in Soviet classification, and produced by the Soviet manufacturer AvtoVAZ, introduced in 1970 as the company's first product.
+The VAZ-2101 "Zhiguli", commonly nicknamed "Kopeyka" (for the smallest Soviet coin, 1/100 of the Russian ruble), is a compact 4-door saloon or wagon, called small class, passenger car, model 1 in Soviet classification, and produced by the Soviet manufacturer AvtoVAZ, introduced in 1970 as the company's first product.

 The car is a licence-built version of the Fiat 124, that was heavily modified and tailored for the rough climate and road conditions across the Soviet Union and much of the Eastern Bloc countries.
 Subsequently, it was widely, and successfully exported to the West under the Lada brand, for over two decades.
 The station wagon version (correspondingly based on the Fiat 124 Familiare) was known as the VAZ-2102.

 Development

 The lightweight Italian Fiat 124, which had won the 1967 European Car of the Year, was adapted in order to survive treacherous Russian driving conditions.
 Among many changes, aluminium brake drums were added to the rear, and the original Fiat engine was dropped in favour of a newer design made by NAMI.
 This new engine had a modern overhead camshaft design but was never used in Fiat cars.
 The suspension was raised to clear rough Russian roads and the bodyshell was made from thicker, heavier steel with reinforcement in key chassis areas after cracking was discovered during durability testing.
 The first Lada models were equipped with a starting handle in case the battery went flat in Siberian conditions, though this was later dropped.
 Another feature specifically intended to help out in cold conditions was a manual auxiliary fuel pump.

-Some of the improvements developed by VAZ engineers were quietly applied by Fiat to the 124 in its final years of production - for example the chassis strengthening; internally within Fiat these updated models are denoted "124R", the "R" standing for 'Russian'.
+Some of the improvements developed by VAZ engineers in collaboration with their Italian counterparts were also applied by Fiat to the 124 in its final years of production - for example the chassis strengthening.
+Internally within Fiat, the car developed for VAZ was denoted "124R", the "R" standing for 'Russian'.

 Engines fitted to the original Lada 2101 start with the 1.2l.
 The drivetrain is a simple rear-wheel drive setup with a live rear axle.
 The engine is an inline four with two valves per cylinder and a single overhead camshaft.

+A special anti-freeze coolant fluid (Tosol A40) was developed, Russia's first, and Fiat had stipulated as part of the agreement with the Russians that a nationwide network of service stations would be established.